-Configuration parameter values in the configuration file override the values in the application resource files (see app(4)).
-The values in the configuration file can be overridden by command-line flags (see erts:erl(1)).
+Configuration parameter values in a configuration file or file descriptor override the values in the application resource files (see app(4)).
+The values in the configuration file are always overridden by command-line flags (see erts:erl(1)).

-The value of a configuration parameter is retrieved by calling application: get_env/1, 2.
+The value of a configuration parameter is retrieved by calling application:get_env/1, 2.